Table Of Contents

 Average price: 25 euros.

-Flora Courtyard
+Cortile Flora

 What if we told you that you can have brunch in a secret courtyard that looks like an urban jungle?
 Then you have to go to Cortile Flora, which will amaze you with its elegant, deco and somewhat bohemian location.
 An interesting menu to peruse for an exclusive brunch in Milan.